 Despite these early adopters’ tenacity, programs have had trouble scaling because today’s manual drones are not conducive to equipping many pilots for many jobs.
 Manual drones carry several limitations for drone operators:

-- They crash.
 Any manual drone pilot can attest to the nervous, white-knuckle flight experience on a manual drone.
 Collisions are expensive, and the consequences of a collision can be severe enough to ground an entire drone program.
 YouTube is littered with unfortunate crash montages for DJI drones, yet to any enterprise drone operator, this is not a risk they can afford.
 Bridges are often over water (risks your drone) or roads (risks civilians below), and are a particularly bad environment for drones to fall out of the sky.

-- They are fully dependent on GPS and magnetometers.
 Under a bridge, surrounded by metal trusses, the drone can depend on neither, and cannot hold its position without constant operator input.
 Combine that with the fact that the most common enterprise drones, the DJI Phantom and Matrice series, are fully dependent on GPS and Magnetometers, and the obstacle-rich, GPS-denied underside of a bridge is an extremely dangerous place to fly.

-- They cannot fly up close.
 Because it’s so hard to keep a manual drone from crashing, inspection protocols with manual drones call for long stand-off distances to increase the pilot’s margin for error.
 This results in worse data, so teams have to pay more and more for increasingly expensive cameras in a fruitless quest to capture high-resolution imagery.
 As a result, DJI Matrice pilots invest tens of thousands of dollars in cameras like the $14,000 DJI Zenmuse XT2, which has the high resolution required to compensate for flying far away.

-- They cannot look up.
 Most manual drones were not designed for enterprise-level applications, so they have a limited gimbal tilt.
 More specifically, they cannot look straight up to inspect the underbelly of bridges.
 The Mavic 2 Enterprise’s gimbal, for example, is mounted on the bottom, and has no way to look up.
 The DJI Matrice series forces operators to choose whether to mount their gimbal on top or bottom, or sacrifice battery life (and their budget) to mount two sensors at once.

 Inspection is a major area of investment for our R&D. Many bridge inspectors and construction companies are already using Skydio 2 for their operations.
 From the Ohio and North Carolina Departments of Transportation, to Japan Infrastructure Waymark, our customers have found Skydio 2 to be a powerful new tool for inspectors.